How to Create Backfillable Qualitative Questions

 Can I cancel a running backfill?

 Yes.
 Go to the Backfill Management page and click "Cancel" next to the backfill.
+You can cancel backfills that are Queued, Processing, or Paused.
 Any tickets that were already processed will retain their results.
 Only unprocessed tickets will be skipped.

 My backfill was paused.
 What happened?